Community College Statistics

 Dual enrollment programs enable high school-aged students to attend college classes at a local community college while still enrolled in high school.
 These classes will count for both high school and college credit.

-- 46% of these students took dual-credit courses for technical vocational purposes.
+• 73.5% of these students took dual-credit courses at public community colleges.

-- From 2017 to 2018, 82% of public high schools have stated they have students participating in dual-credit courses.
+• Approximately 90% of public high schools have students participating in dual-credit courses as of 2022-2023.

-- 42% of schools with dual enrollment require families to pay for these courses, while the school funded the others, state or district.
+• 42% of schools with dual enrollment require families to pay for these courses, while the remaining costs are covered by the school, state, or district.

 Community College Costs